jacre8/jkparse/README.md

 An associative array seems like the most natural approach for transversing a JSON object in a shell script.
 I could not find a parser intended for shell use that easily exports a JSON object to a shell array, so I set about creating one.
-I did not look very hard...
-A pre-existing alternative that I later found is [jsoncvt](https://github.com/krz8/jsoncvt).
+I later found a pre-existing alternative that can already generate associative arrays for ksh:
-I haven't tried that one out yet.
-Relative to that, this one may be preferable if you already have a json-c library dependency elsewhere.
+[jsoncvt](https://github.com/krz8/jsoncvt).
+Relative to that, this one may be preferable if strict bash or zsh compatibility is desired, if you need type detection, if you already have a json-c library dependency, or if it is desired to permit arbitrary characters in keys.
+Conversely, jsoncvt has less dependencies and supports generating multidimensional arrays for ksh.

-This implementation prioritizes simplicity and efficiency over portability.
+Bare POSIX/ash shells are not intended targets for this implementation as there are alternatives that already work well within that constraint.
+This utilizes gcc and glibc extensions which are not universally recognized.

 Exampe Use
 ----------